 After breakfast we transfer to Hanoi Airport for a flight to Da Nang.
 In Da Nang, we climb Marble Mountain where we explore the large caves which were used by the Viet Cong as a hospital base during the war.
 From the mountain peak there are fantastic views over My Khe Beach and the surrounding countryside which leads on to Hoi An, our next destination.

-Hoi An Riverside Resort & Spa or similar
+Hoi An Blue Sky Boutique Hotel & Spa or similar

 This morning will include a walking tour of Hoi An, the original European trading port in Vietnam dating back to the mid-16th century.
 It is now a living museum, with attractive wooden merchant's houses and pagoda-style temples with Chinese, Japanese, Vietnamese and European architectural influences.
 It is also a marvellous place to wander around and enjoy the thriving riverside market and great silk clothes shopping.